-SMEs are urged to take advantage of this unique opportunity and sign up with the Ghana National Chamber of Commerce and Industry (GNCCI) and more importantly, get on-boarded, onto the digital platform (Ghana Integrated Financial Ecosystem - GIFE) along the five pillars: SME Financial Empowerment Platform; Market Place and Financial Trade Corridor; Connected Digital Financing; Reputational Building; and Equity Growth to benefit from the DBG’s loans via their participating financial institutions.
+SMEs are encouraged to capitalise on this distinctive opportunity by registering with the Ghana National Chamber of Commerce and Industry (GNCCI) and integrating into the digital platform, Ghana Integrated Financial Ecosystem (GIFE).
+The platform operates across five pillars: SME Financial Empowerment, marketplaces and Financial Trade corridors, Connected Digital Financing, Reputational Building, and Equity Growth.
+This integration provides access to DBG’s loans through participating financial institutions.

-DBG employs a wholesale banking model where it provides funding to eligible financial institutions to on-lend to Ghanaian businesses in targeted industry sectors.
-DBG does not lend directly to SMEs but leverages on the networks and existing infrastructure of its partner financial institutions to provide financing to the private sector.
-DBG also adopts a partnership approach to provide business advisory services and training to SMEs.
+DBG follows a wholesale banking model, extending funds to eligible financial institutions for onward lending to Ghanaian businesses within specific industry sectors.
+Although DBG doesn’t directly lend to SMEs, it leverages the network and infrastructure of partner financial institutions to provide private-sector financing.
+Moreover, DBG adopts a collaborative approach by offering business advisory services and training to SMEs.